Aklongmuir/graphautomation/README.md

 the keys from a text file using this format `key_name: key`.
 It also takes command line arguments detailed in the doc string of the script.

-Stats now include TOI, xGF, xGA, xGF%, xGF% 5v5 with soon to come all those stats plus CF, FF, CA, FA both 5v5 and score and venue adjusted as well as xG adjusted.
+Stats the scraper compiles include CF, CA, CF%, FF, FA, FF%, GF, GA, G, A1, A2, xGF, xGA, xGF%.
+This includes the rate stats for G, A, Corsi, Fenwick, xG.
+These stats are compiled at both a player level and a team level both 5v5/all situations plus adjusted for score/venue and raw.